paralab/Saena_Public/README.md

 solver.solve_pcg_update2(u, &opts, &B):

 Similar to solve_pcg_update1(), but all coarse matrices are being updated.
-The previous-made prolongation and restriction matrices are being untouched.
+The previous-made prolongation and restriction matrices are being kept untouched.
 For complete description check "Strategy 2" of the paper.

 solver.solve_pcg_update3(u, &opts, &B):